 Paramvir Bahl and Venkata N. Padmanabhan

 The proliferation of mobile computing devices and local-area wireless networks has fostered a growing interest in location-aware systems and services.
-A key requirement for enabling such services is user location and tracking.
-In this paper we address this problem in the context of a popular radio-frequency wireless network technology.
-Our approach is based on recording and processing real-time signal strength information available at multiple base stations positioned to provide overlapping coverage in the area of interest.
-We employ techniques that combine empirical measurements with signal propagation modeling.
-We present concrete experimental results that demonstrate the feasibility of estimating user location with a high degree of accuracy.
+In this paper we present RADAR, a radio-frequency (RF)-based system for locating and tracking users inside buildings.
+RADAR operates by recording and processing signal strength information at multiple base stations positioned to provide overlapping coverage in the area of interest.
+It combines empirical measurements with signal propagation modeling to determine user location and thereby enable location-aware services and applications.
+We present experimental results that demonstrate the ability of RADAR to estimate user location with a high degree of accuracy.

 Publisher Institute of Electrical and Electronics Engineers, Inc.

 © 2000 IEEE.
 Personal use of this material is permitted.
 However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE.